 The Takeaway

-You can typically use a personal loan to pay for closing costs, the fees that can cost 3% to 6% of your home loan amount when you purchase a property.
-While this can be a convenient source of funding that is typically unsecured (meaning no collateral is required), it can raise your DTI and add to your monthly financial burden.
+You may be able to use a personal loan to finance closing costs (the fees that can cost 2% to 5% of your home loan amount when you purchase a property).
+But while personal loans are a convenient source of funding, adding a personal loan to your monthly financial burden can also raise a red flag where mortgage lenders are concerned.
 It’s wise to carefully consider all the pros and cons, as well as alternative funding sources, when deciding whether to use a personal loan for closing costs.

 FAQ